Sakartu/SDM-SiED/README.md

 The insert function is used to insert data into the database.
 Any existing rows with the same tree_id are first deleted.
 The tree_id parameter indentifies the tree.
-The XMLData[] provided is a list of rows to insert into the database.
+The EncryptedRows provided is a list of rows to insert into the database.
 These rows will look like:

 > \<base64 tree_id, int pre, int post, int parent, base64 Cval\>